 Autumn is well and truly here all of a sudden, and just as quickly, my want of hot comfort food has leapt into action.
 The great thing about Chilli Con Carne is you can make up a huge batch, and it will last all week, getting better even as the flavours mature in the fridge.
 You can make it with beef mince which is probably more traditional.

-Easy Chilli Con CarnePrint Recipe
+Easy Chilli Con Carne

-- 1 tablespoon of olive oil
+- 1 tablespoon olive oil

-- 1 tablespoon of butter
+- 1 tablespoon butter

-- 2 cloves of fresh garlic, diced
+- 2 cloves garlic - diced

-- 450 grams of ground beef
+- 450 grams ground beef (minced beef)

-- 400 grams of chopped tomatoes
+- 400 grams tomatoes - chopped

-- 50 ml of red wine
+- 50 ml red wine

-- 1 teaspoon of salt
+- 1 teaspoon salt

-- 1 teaspoon of black pepper
+- 1 teaspoon ground black pepper

 - Heat olive oil and butter in a casserole pan over medium heat.
 Add the onion and garlic and soften for a few minutes before pouring them into a bowl and setting to one side.
 Return the pan to heat.
 Toss the beef mince in the seasoned flour and add to the pan, ramping up the heat.
 Fry hard until browned on all sides.
 Lower the heat back to medium, then add the onions and garlic to the pan.